 In most cases, a rent to own agreement is a contract on a property that works like a lease and leads to a purchase.
 It’s often called a lease with an option – or a lease/option agreement for short.

 The lease portion is a standard rental agreement that includes monthly rent, security deposit, and other typical terms.

-The option in the contract gives you the right to purchase the property after a set time period – up to 3 years.
+The option in the contract gives you the right to purchase the property after a set time period – usually around 3 years.
 This gives you the ability to save money towards a down payment, repair credit, increase your income, or otherwise improve your ability to qualify for a mortgage.